 Expats seeking healthcare in Greece are entitled to the same treatment as any other resident in the country.
 For decades, hospitals in Greece have been praised for their quality of care, ranking above countries like the UK and Germany.
-At the same time, however, the healthcare system has also been known for its endemic corruption, overspending on supplies and mismanagement.
+Howeveer, the healthcare system is notorious for corruption, overspending on supplies and mismanagement.

-As a result of the austerity conditions imposed by the European Union, government spending on healthcare has significantly decreased in recent years.
-In an attempt to streamline the system and fight corruption, the government has introduced universal social security numbers and electronic prescriptions, and channelled resources to larger hospitals in Greece.
+In light of the recent economic crisis, government spending on healthcare has significantly decreased in recent years.
+In an attempt to streamline the system and fight corruption, the Greek government has introduced universal social security numbers and electronic prescriptions, and has also channelled resources to Greece's larger hospitals.

-Efforts to cut costs have resulted in people having to pay more for drugs that their compulsory national health insurance no longer covers.
-Many Greeks also take out private health insurance, which many find to be more comprehensive and cost-effective than their public healthcare scheme.
-Greek healthcare professionals have also been feeling the pressures of staff shortages and reduced budgets.
+Efforts to cut costs have resulted in people having to pay more for medication that their compulsory national health insurance no longer covers.
+Many Greeks also take out private health insurance, which appears to be more comprehensive and cost-effective than their public healthcare scheme.

 Public healthcare in Greece

-Unfortunately the reputation of public healthcare in Greece has suffered in recent years, and many doctors have left the country to escape the effects of the austerity cuts.
-Public hospitals in Greece are still generally adequate, however, and there are still professionals who do their best to deliver quality care.
-The biggest downside, however, is the waiting period for certain services which can sometimes take weeks.
+Unfortunately the reputation of public healthcare in Greece has suffered in recent years, and many doctors have left the country.
+However, public hospitals in Greece are still generally adequate and there are still professionals who do their best to deliver quality care.
+The biggest downside is week-long waiting periods in order to receive care.